bredelings/BAli-Phy/doc/man/bpy-summarize.md

 corresponding substitution model, and shows up to 20 selected columns ordered by overall posterior probability.
 The posterior with selection assumes positive selection is included in the model.
 A complete TSV table and the alignment viewer are linked from each subsection.
+When a model has no variable selector and its selection status is fixed, the report states whether selection is included.

 The complete scalar-name mapping in `C1.log.column-map.json` allows the report to associate the short names in `C1.log` with substitution models and